open-telemetry/opentelemetry.io/content/en/blog/2023/otel-arrow/index.md

 distribution amplifies the urgency to optimize telemetry transport across the internet.
 As the ecosystem transforms, the imperative to optimize and align the components of a telemetry pipeline end-to-end becomes more pronounced.
-Enter the OTel Arrow Protocol - a pivotal solution crafted to meet this growing demand.
+Enter the OTel Arrow Protocol, a pivotal solution crafted to meet this growing demand.

 ![OTel Arrow](./otel_arrow.png)